jyggen/advent-of-php/README.md

 # Advent of Code

-My solutions to Advent of Code in PHP.
+Advent of Code solutions written in PHP.

 ## Examples